I’ve been a part of some amazing masterminds, and I’ve been a part of some snoozers. Perhaps you can relate?

 Ensure that enough time is set aside on the agenda for this item.

 Your agenda (and how much time each person has) should be clear.
-I recommend that on your first go around to share your “wins”, things that can be celebrated, to set the tone for the meeting.
+I recommend that on your first go-around to share your “wins”, things that can be celebrated, set the tone for the meeting.

 Ask yourself: What are our three key elements to our agenda?

 Trying to cover more than three areas in my experience is difficult.
 You might consider these things as a starting point:

 – What are your wins (things to celebrate)?

 – What are your 30-day goals?

 – What can the group help you with (question or sticky points)?